MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/invalidated-qubits-use-checker.md

 ---
-title: Invalidated Qubits Use Checker - Quantum Development Kit
+title: Invalidated qubits use checker - Quantum Development Kit
-description: Learn about the Microsoft QDK Invalidated Qubits Use Checker, which uses the Quantum Trace Simulator to check your Q# code for potentially invalid qubits.
+description: Learn about the Microsoft QDK invalidated qubits use checker, which uses the Quantum trace simulator to check your Q# code for potentially invalid qubits.
 author: vadym-kl
 ms.author: vadym@microsoft.com
 ms.date: 06/25/2020